SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 "Oh… so you heard what I said?"
 Pinkie asked as her blush intensified again.

 "Yes, but you don't need to worry about anything.
-You came here to steel my heart, well I'd say you succeeded, it's yours."
+You came here to steal my heart, well I'd say you succeeded, it's yours."

 "Does that mean what I think it does?"
 Pinkie said as a smile formed on her lips.